Tomoscorbin/ETL-framework/README.md

 # ETL-framework 🏗️

 A demo ETL framework designed to showcase high-quality data engineering principles and practices.
-This project isn’t production-grade—it’s a reference implementation that brings together key patterns like medallion architecture, data quality enforcement, CI/CD with GitHub Actions, Infrastructure as Code (IaC) using Databricks Asset Bundles (DABs), and automated documentation.

-It’s intended as a learning tool and best practice guide, demonstrating how to build reliable, maintainable, and secure data pipelines using modern tooling and engineering standards.
+This project isn’t production-grade—it’s a reference implementation that brings together key patterns like medallion architecture, data quality enforcement, CI/CD with GitHub Actions, Infrastructure as Code (IaC) using Databricks Asset Bundles (DABs), automated documentation, and more.
+It's intended as a learning tool and best practice guide, demonstrating how to build reliable, maintainable, and secure data pipelines using modern tooling and engineering standards.

+The pipeline is simulating a real-world online grocery analytics scenario: The business has asked for a dashboard to help category managers and supply chain analysts make better decisions around product placement, replenishment, and promotional effectiveness.
+They want to answer questions like:
+– Which products drive the most repeat purchases and should be prioritised?
+– Which promotions are actually increasing reorder rates or basket sizes?
+– How do sales patterns vary across departments and days of the week?
+– Are there early signs of stockout risk based on changes in reorder behaviour?

+We are using a Kaggle [Instacart Online Grocery dataset](https://www.kaggle.com/datasets/yasserh/instacart-online-grocery-basket-analysis-dataset) as a proxy for real transactional source data from an online grocer.

+See [Use Case](docs/use_case.md) for more info.

 ## Principles & Practices🚦
 ### Medallion Architecture (Bronze → Silver → Gold) 🪙